-Dressage Equitation - Senior Rider
+41 Dressage Equitation - Senior Rider

-42 Dressage Equitation - Junior Rider 195 Junior Walk/Trot Dressage Equitation (not eligible for classic) 196 Senior Walk/Trot Dressage Equitation (not eligible for classic)
+42 Dressage Equitation - Junior Rider

+195 Junior Walk/Trot Dressage Equitation (not eligible for

-205 DRESSAGE EQUITATION CLASSIC - Top seven ribbon winners from classes 41 and 42 are eligible to show in the Classic.
+- Junior Walk/Trot Dressage Equitation (not eligible for classic or Southern Regionals) Senior Walk/Trot Dressage Equitation (not eligible for classic or Southern Regionals) - 205 DRESSAGE EQUITATION CLASSIC Top seven ribbon winners from classes 41 and 42 are eligible to show in the Classic.
 Entries made at the show for no additional charge.